 - For more information and Volunteers' Week resources, head to the official Volunteers’ Week website

 If you have been thinking about volunteering at your local club then simply fill out our expression of interest form by clicking the Volunteer Now! button.
 There is a chance to make new friends and learn new skills by becoming a volunteer and it doesn't matter what age or how experienced you are.

 If you want to find out more about volunteering and the opportunities and training available to you click here.

 To showcase the volunteering opportunities available in your club or swim school, why not run a taster session for new volunteers to come and get a feel for what goes on.

-This could be a ‘have a go’ session during Volunteers’ Week or you could run a demonstration led by a small group of volunteers, outlining what the role involves and giving potential new volunteers a chance to ask questions and meet those involved in the club or school.
+This could be a ‘have a go’ session during or around the time of Volunteers’ Week, or you could run a demonstration led by a small group of volunteers, outlining what the role involves and giving potential new volunteers a chance to ask questions and meet those involved in the club or school.